mmdoogie/adventofcode2017/README.md

 # adventofcode2017
 My Advent of Code 2017 solutions, for fun comparisons!

+This repository is being archived.
+All of my solutions are now in a unified repository at https://github.com/mmdoogie/AdventOfCode

     python run.py -d 0
     [  0.000] Day 01, Part 1: 1216                                1216                                PASS ✅
     [  0.000] Day 01, Part 2: 1072                                1072                                PASS ✅